-The cost of poor implementation might lead the ROI down to zero and increase the payback period several times.
-But unfortunately, many companies fall into this trap.
+The cost of poor implementation might lead the project return on investments down to zero and increase the payback period several times.

-These are some of the cases.
-To avoid such negative consequences, it’s necessary to know the theory about software implementation and have experience in software introduction in various industries like transportation, eCommerce, AdTech.
-As a software developer with 9 years of experience, I want to share my expertise and knowledge on this topic.
+To avoid such negative consequences, it’s necessary to know the theory about software implementation.
+As a software developer with 10 years of experience, I want to share my expertise and knowledge on this topic.
 By following my advice, you will avoid pitfalls in this rough trip.

 What is Software Implementation